If planning a trip from Delhi to Almora, read these useful travel tips & find out where to stay in Almora, what to see and more.

 On a fine day, you can catch glimpse of Himalayan peaks like Kedarnath Peak, Shivling, Trisul and Nanda Devi from Binsar’s Zero Point.
 The Zero Point is located 2km from the nearest parking inside the Binsar Wildlife Century.

-But if you’re looking for a place to spend a good time relaxing and not doing much, Almora may just be a great destination to travel to.
+But if you’re looking for a place to spend a good time relaxing and not doing much, it may just be a great destination to travel to.
 The landscape near Kesar Devi Mata temple is quite beautiful.
-The place isn’t frequented with regular hippy tourists or party-mongers.

 So yea, if the idea of holidaying for you is to relax and unwind, and ending up in a place that is rather offbeat, Almora may just be a perfect destination!

-And here’s a quick video of my Almora Trip:
+And here’s a quick video of my Almora Trip from my Youtube Channel:

-Got more travel tips for Almora?
+Got more travel tips for Delhi to Almora?
 Please share in comments below!